 The Plover River Trail, a segment of the Green Circle Trail, offers a groomed 6.2-mile loop for cross-country skiing when the conditions are present.
 The segment is wooded and runs along the scenic Plover River.
 For more trails to explore, try Standing Rocks County Park.

 Grab the family and bundle up for some winter fun at Iverson Park.
 Bring a sled and enjoy the sledding hills, with one specifically for young children.
-Or, try the toboggan runs.
-Toboggans are available for rent, by the half or full hour.
+Or, try snowshoeing along the Plover River as it winds through the park.
 The park also has a lighted ice-skating rink and warming house.